mui/material-ui/docs/data/base/components/switch/switch.md

 ---
 product: base
-title: React Switch component
+title: Unstyled React Switch component and hook
 components: SwitchUnstyled
 githubLabel: 'component: switch'
 waiAria: https://www.w3.org/TR/wai-aria-practices/#switch
 packageName: '@mui/base'
 ---

-# Switch
+# Unstyled switch

-<p class="description">The Switch component lets you toggle the state of a single setting on or off.</p>
+<p class="description">The `SwitchUnstyled` component lets your users toggle the state of a single setting.</p>

-Switches can be used on either desktop or mobile but it has been the preferred way for toggling settings in the latter.
+Switches can be used on either desktop or mobile, but they are the preferred method for toggling on mobile UIs.

-To make the switch accessible, you should ensure the corresponding label reflects the current state of the switch.
+To make the switch accessible, you should ensure that the corresponding label reflects the current state of the switch.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}